null-nick/GoTgCalls/bindings/lib/README.md

 ### 4. Verify the Setup
 Once the file has been placed in the correct folder:
 - Run the **GoTgCalls** client.
-- Check that there are no errors related to loading the native library.
+- Verify that there are no errors related to loading the native library.

 ## Troubleshooting